skyvers/skyve-dev-guide/_pages/push-and-asynchronous-methods.md

 In the above extract, the customised view contains two view tags - each with a unique `widgetId` drawn from the view declaration in the document view `edit.xml`.
 The `remoteCommand` tag specifies that push messages will only `update` the component with id=`msgHistory`.
 This would allow the user to continue entering data in the `topicAdd` view component without disruption while the `topicHistory` section of the view is updated.

-Note that the `Ext.push` method does not specify a user - and so is effectively a broadcast push to all user conversations.
+Note that the `EXT.push` method does not specify a user - and so is effectively a broadcast push to all user conversations.

 For more information on `view` declaration and `update`, see [View update property](./../pages/views.md#update-property "View update property").